 The ancient city connects well with Dubai, Sharjah and Abu Dhabi with daily flights.
 Prague is one of the most preferred destinations among the UAE residents for its rich heritage of art, architecture, music and history.
 Prague was the capital of the kingdom of Bohemia and the old castles and architecture style of the city is fabulous.
 Step back in time when you visit the cobbled streets of Prague’s old town.
 Prague is modern yet historical and With over 2000 castles, keeps and ruins, it brags one of the highest viscosity of architectural history in the world.

-Most travellers need to obtain a tourist visa before they arrive in Prague or any other part of the Czech Republic.
+Most travelers need to obtain a tourist visa before they arrive in Prague or any other part of the Czech Republic.
 Tourist visa or visit visa issued by the Czech Republic is also known as the Schengen short term travel visa.
 This travel document allows you to travel to the Czech Republic and other Schengen destinations.
+Explore the seamless visa for UAE residents with ease.
+Our expert team specializes in providing efficient and tailored visa services to make your travel dreams a reality.

 Are you considering a vacation to the Czech Republic from Dubai?
 You’ll need to apply for a tourist visa before you pack your luggage.
 The procedure may appear difficult, but with the correct information and preparation, you can go through it with ease.
 Here’s all you need to know about obtaining a Czech Republic tourist visa from Dubai.